 Community Connections Projects

-Between 2018 and 2020, Community Connections projects provided community-based arts activities in locations near existing clinical Creative Forces sites for military-connected populations, including service members, veterans, families, and caregivers.
+Between 2018 and 2020, Community Connections Projects (CCPs) provided community-based arts activities in locations near existing clinical Creative Forces sites for military-connected populations, including service members, veterans, families, and caregivers.
 The projects were intended to improve health, wellness, and quality of life for the populations served by Creative Forces and to contribute to the learning goals of the Creative Forces network: specifically, to understand how community arts engagement can bridge the connection between clinic to community and advance the health and wellness of Creative Forces target populations.
 Several of the organizations involved in the CCPs continued under contract in 2021 participating in MEL consultations, which included monitoring, evaluation, and learning work.

 California: Pop-Up Community Creative Arts Cafes